BusKetZz/STM32/style_guide.md

 Nevertheless most of the structures, whether private or public, store important information from the view point of given module.
 Due to this fact, most of the structures names should be preceded by module name.
-If the structure is "really" the private one, it is not necessary.
+If the structure is "really" the private one and used only to organize the code it is not necessary.

 What is more, each structure is declared using `typedef` keyword.
-There is no specific reason of this choice, but it makes that formal arguments or structure declarations are shorter.
+There is no specific reason of this choice, but it makes that formal arguments or structure declarations and definitions are shorter.
 You don't need to use `typedef`, it is your choice.

-**Example**: you want to declare a private structure inside temperature_sensor.c file, which stores important data from the view point of this module.
+**Example**: declare a private structure inside temperature_sensor.c file, which stores important data from the view point of this module.

 ```c
 typedef struct temperature_sensor_data {